thenumbernine/lua-opencl/README.md

 OpenCL bindings / OOP for Lua.

 This library is a mess.

 The first thing I did with it was port the cl.hpp into Lua.

 Next, I added to it some quick initialization code as you can find in the CLCommon project.

 Next I made OOP-ish port similar to my lua-gl project.

 The two are different APIs at different levels of abstraction, so I made the latter sit on top of the former.

+TODO: get rid of the cl.hpp stuff and just use the C API.

 ### Dependencies: